Francesco Vinci

 Food and wine tourism in Sicily

 The list of famous dishes and typical products in Sicily is almost endless, in addition to being distinguished geographically by province.
-Palermo is the kingdom of fried and street food, sfincione and pani ca meusa or Martorana fruit.
-In Catania, pistachio is a DOP excellence, along with pasta alla norma and minne di Sant'Agata.
+Palermo is the kingdom of the italian frying and street food, sfincione and pani ca meusa or Martorana fruit.
+In Catania, pistachio is a DOP excellence, along with Pasta alla norma and minne di Sant'Agata.
 And then everywhere in Sicily it is possible to taste DOC wines, such as Cerasuolo di Vittoria or Marsala, as well as extra-virgin olive oil of absolute value.
 You are definitely spoiled for choice.

 We at Visit Italy invite you to discover this food and wine paradise: experiential tourism routes in Sicily are growing fast, with more and more quality tastings and winery tours.
 We also suggest you try a stay one of the many agritourisms scattered around the island, for an unforgettable New Year's vacation among cuisine, local traditions and good company.